Instruction-Following Agents with Multimodal Transformer

 \section{Conclusion}

-In this paper, we propose \ours, a novel transformer-based instruction following method. \ours has a simple and scalable architecture which consists of a pre-trained multimodal transformer and a policy transformer.
-Experimental results show that \ours signiﬁcantly outperforms the state-of-the-art pre-trained and train-from-scratch instruction following methods.
-As \ours achieves state-of-the-art results and scales well with model capacity, applying our approach to a larger scale of problems would be an interesting future work.
+In this paper, we propose \ours, a novel transformer-based instruction-following method. \ours has a simple and scalable architecture which consists of a pre-trained multimodal transformer and a transformer-based policy.
+Despite its simplicity, extensive experimental results show that \ours signiﬁcantly outperforms prior state-of-the-art instruction-following methods.
+As \ours achieves state-of-the-art results across a wide range of tasks and scales well with model capacity, applying our approach to a larger scale of real-world problems would be an interesting future work.